Skip to main content

 Today, the Pine Bush consists of over 3,200 acres of protected land.
 Thanks to the cooperation of landowners, more land is being added all the time, with the ultimate goal being 5,380 acres.

 The Pine Bush is an official National Natural Landmark, a New York State Unique Area, and as of 2016, a Heritage Site as designated by the Hudson River Valley National Heritage Area.
-The Pine Bush is also a Bird Conservation Area and a National Audubon Society Important Bird Area.
+It is also a bird conservation area and an important bird area for the National Audubon Society.

 Trails